We’ve got a disappointing update for Britannia fans…

 Deadline reports that “despite building a loyal and engaged fan base,” Sky has “decided not to renew the epic fantasy historical drama for Season 4.”

-This means that, unless the series is saved by another broadcaster, Britannia will join the unfortunate legion of shows forever left on an unresolved cliffhanger.
+According to reporter Wesley Groves, this means that, unless the series is saved by another broadcaster, Britannia will join the unfortunate legion of shows forever left on an unresolved cliffhanger.

 The final moments of Season 3 saw Eleanor Worthington Cox’s character Cait in Rome having been betrayed by her mentor, who has apparently wed General Aulus.